ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 Choose a DDS domain ID
 ----------------------

-ROS2 uses DDS as the underlying transport and DDS supports a physical segmentation of the network based on the "domain ID" (it is used to calculate the multicast port).
+ROS 2 uses DDS as the underlying transport and DDS supports a physical segmentation of the network based on the "domain ID" (it is used to calculate the multicast port).
-We use a unique value for this on each machine (or group of machines) to keep each group's ROS2 nodes from interfering with other developers' testing.
+We use a unique value for this on each machine (or group of machines) to keep each group's ROS 2 nodes from interfering with other developers' testing.
 We expose this setting via the ``ROS_DOMAIN_ID`` environment variable and use a document to ensure we don't accidentally choose the same one as someone else.
 This is, however, only important for people who will be working on the OSRF network, but it isn't a bad idea to set up at any organization with multiple ROS 2 users on the same network.